JeremyWeisener/Card_Memorizer/README.md

 `React Native` the primary framework used for it's versatility and ability to build to multiple platforms.

 `Expo` the meta framework used to quickly get to a solid working point.

+`React Native Reanimated` used to handle animations.

 `Realm` used for storing decks and mnemonic devices associated with them.
-`React Native Reanimated` used to handle animations.

 ## Features

-- Custom Deck building for training.
-  - Rename existing decks
-  - Delete decks
 - Training
   - Practice with custom decks using user chosen words for mnemonic devices
+     - Rename custom decks
+     - Delete custom decks
   - Shuffle Deck
   - Clear current training sessions
   - Monitor practice training progress